mkienbus/mkienbus/README.md

 # Welcome to my GitHub page!

 ## A quick background:
 I graduated from a full stack web development course through Flatiron School in April, 2022.
-I studied HTML, CSS, JavaScript, React, SQL, PostgreSQL, Sinatra, Ruby, and Ruby on Rails.
+I studied HTML, CSS, JavaScript, React, SQL, PostgreSQL, Sinatra, and Ruby on Rails.

 In March, 2023, I started working as a pro bono developer with the [HUNTwallet](https://www.huntwallet.com/) team.
 I have been completing tasks on my own for their web and mobile apps under the guidance and mentorship of the team’s technical lead.